zuo/unittest_expander/docs/reference.rst

 .. class:: Substitute(actual_object)

-   *actual_object* is the object :ref:`to be proxied <about-substitute>` (typically, it is a test method or test class, previously decorated with :func:`foreach`).
+   *actual_object* is the object :ref:`to be proxied <about-substitute>` (typically, it is a test method, previously decorated with :func:`foreach`).

    ———